“Let food be thy medicine, and medicine be thy food” Hippocrates

 My philosophy is that nature knows best.
 Choose organic, grow your own where possible, and prepare your meals in a way that keeps the raw products as close to their natural state as possible.
 Soon you will feel the difference – increased energy and a feeling of purity from within.
 The aesthetic rewards (weight loss, glowing skin, strong hair and nails) are just an added bonus!

 This carries through to our entire lifestyle, not just food.
 Our increased exposure to toxicity is, I believe, what is causing so much disease; the toxins in food, cosmetics, household products, toiletries, how we over medicate and over vaccinate our children.
 How can we possibly expect to be healthy if with every breath we take we are putting more and more toxins into our delicate bodies and those of our precious children?
 Cancer cells feed off toxins; autoimmunity begins with low immunity, and the more toxins we are exposed to, the weaker our immune systems become.
 And of course, the gut controls the immune system so what we eat will directly impact the results.
+Around 50-60% of us have ‘faulty’ genes, or genetic mutations such as MTHFR, meaning our bodies simply cannot detoxify properly.
+For those of us who have this, it only takes an influx of toxins or stress to trigger an illness we may already be genetically predisposed to.
 I have made it my life’s purpose to reduce toxicity to a minimum for my family, and to teach others to do the same.

 There are already many people worldwide on this same journey, striving for a healthier future for themselves and for their children.
 On the way, you might learn some things you wish you could unlearn (like the ugly truth of factory farming, or just exactly what refined sugar does to your body, or what really goes on in the pharmaceutical industry) but I hope you will join me on this path to a healthier you and a happier planet.
 (If you’re interested in learning more please join the Arnica Network on Facebook.)

-I am not medically trained (though I do believe even their training is now biased and regulated by how their student doctors will directly impact the pharmaceutical industry); I am totally self-taught, but I have put a lot of energy into finding the recipe for being my happiest, healthiest self.
-Here are some of my tips:
+I am not medically trained (though I do believe even their training is now biased and regulated by how their student doctors will directly impact the pharmaceutical industry); I am a qualified nutritionist, specialising in childhood nutrition, but everything else came down to my incessant need to research.
+I have put a lot of energy into finding the recipe for being my happiest, healthiest self.
+Below are some of my tips, but remember to start small; don’t get daunted and just do bits at a time until it all fits together, which it will!

 - Having a good holistic therapist, whether a homeopath, naturopath or otherwise, is imperative.
 They will find the root cause of your problem and treat it from here.
 You will most likely go back to see them every 4-6 weeks at the beginning, then every few months or when something is wrong thereafter.
 A practitioner who practices more than one treatment would be best as the more integrated the approach, the more chance you have of getting better.
 For a medically trained homeopath you can visit www.britishhomeopathic.org/find-a-homeopathic-practitioner/find-a-homeopath/